kaspersgit/ml_2_sql/Readme.md

 Feel free to open an issue in case a feature is missing or not working properly.

 # Troubleshooting
-If you encounter an unclear error message after following the instructions above, feel free to create an Issue on the GitHub repository.
+Feel free to open an issue if anything unexpected happens